What better way to kick off my world tour of 100 hotels than to start with the place where I come from?

 Whew, 10 is a lot.
 It’s hard, but that’s the whole point.

-What I didn’t expect was getting stuck on the second and third ones.
-I had to step away from my keyboard several times, but once I finally broke through my overthinking tendencies, it went smoother.
+What I didn’t expect was getting stuck on the second one.
+I had to step away from my keyboard several times.

-Note to self: Next time you get stuck, move onto the next angle you’re exploring instead of “perfecting” the same thing.
+Note to self: Next time you get stuck, move onto the next angle you’re exploring instead of “finalising” the details.

 1/100